 4.9.2 Excluded from joining any new supervision panels;

 4.9.3 Removed from the Register of HDR supervisors by recommendation of the PPR supervisor to the Research Degrees Committee or Chair, acting on behalf of the committee.
-In such cases, the Head of School will make alternative supervision arrangements for the current candidates whom the de-registered supervisor is a member of the supervision panel.
+In such cases, the Head of enrolling unit will make alternative supervision arrangements for the current candidates whom the de-registered supervisor is a member of the supervision panel.

 5. Supervisor responsibilities